Skip to main content

 SOC 306 Deviance and Social Control

 Who determines what is "normal" in society?
-What is the difference between deviance and social rebellion?
-How is labeling linked to discrimination and discrediting rather than helping and healing?
-This course examines the role of professionals and social institutions responsible for creating and enforcing public and private codes of behavior.
-Sexual orientation, mental illness and gender stereotypes are examples examined.
-Those who resist conforming to those codes are also studied.
-Students analyze theories, read criticism, view films and evaluate other forms of interdisciplinary documentation.
+What is deviance?
+Topics include how definitions of deviance change, how people become labeled as deviant, how deviant groups are organized, how transactions among deviants occur, and how social institutions create and enforce public and private codes of behavior.
+Those who resist conforming to such codes are also studied.
+Students analyze theories, read criticism, view films, and evaluate other forms of interdisciplinary documentation.

 Prerequisites